brianhenryhf/tab_saver/README.md

 ## Installation
 Installation thus far has been via `chrome://extensions` and enabling "Developer mode", then drag the extension folder to the extension tab or click the "Load unpacked".

+## Configuration
+Basically, using the "Options" item in Chrome's kebab menu for the extension, you can set the number of backups and interval at which to backup.

 ## Caveat
 The code is messy, the UI is devoid of styling, and the JS style is ancient (yes, JQuery is in there...).
 Time